VDA5050/VDA5050/VDA5050_EN.md

 **uagv/v2/manufacturer/SN/connection**

-The last will message is defined as a JSON encapsulated message with the following fields:
+The last will message is defined as a JSON structure message with the following fields:

 Identifier | Data type | Description
 ---|---|---